walterrowe/magick-frames/README.md

 You should now be upgraded to the latest version.

 # Installation and Configuration

+Installation will ask you to select a folder where you want the included styles installed.
+After they are installed you can delete any styles you don't want by dragging them into the macOS Trash.

 First you have to download Magick Frames to your computer.